 Telluride to Moab

-On the ride from Telluride to Moab, you will experience both the majestic mountains of Colorado and the intricate deserts of the West.
+On this supported mountain bike tour from Telluride to Moab, you will experience both the majestic mountains of Colorado and the intricate deserts of the West.

-For those who have some miles under their belts, this is a great way to see the West.
+For those who have some miles under their belts, this is a great way to see the West by bicycle.
 The riding is physically demanding but not technical, making it the perfect trip for road bikers ready for a fat tire adventure.
+And of course, our incredible guides will chef up amazing meals to keep you powered up.
 More questions?
 Call us at 800-845-2453.
-This Telluride to Moab tour is an intermediate to advanced 6-day guided mountain bike trip in Colorado.
+This Telluride to Moab trip is an intermediate to advanced 6-day guided mountain bike trip in Colorado.